JoshDoug/Notes/Containers-and-VMs/AWS/aws.md

 * IOPS volumes can be used to specify I/O performance
 * EBS volumes are stored on S3

+### EFS

+File storage.

 ### S3 (Simple Storage Service)

 * [Amazon S3 Website](https://aws.amazon.com/s3/)

+S3 has no defined limit, it can scale and grow with the storage needs of an organisation, but each object is limited to 5TB.

+Object storage.
+Objects are stored in a flat organisation, referred to as buckets in S3 and retrieved by a unique ID (key).
+The flat hierarchy allows for greater scalability and faster retrieval than a normal file hierachy.

+RRS - Reduced Redundancy Storage, this comes at a reduced cost and can be used for easily reproduced data.

+S3 works on an eventual consistency model, so the objects are highly available and highly durable, but the data consistency is only achieved eventually.
+It takes time to propagate the changes to all the replicas.

+### Glacier

+Object storage used for archiving data, data retrieval time is several hours and should only be used for very infrequently accessed data.
+High durability is guaranteed and Glacier has a much lower cost than S3 (which it is built on).

 ### RDS (Amazon Relational Data Service)